joshcrain/joshcrain.io/notes/2020/weeknote-14-2020.md

 ---
-pageTitle:  Weeknote 14/2020
+title:  Weeknote 14/2020
 tags: ['weeknotes']
-metaDescription: What I’ve been up to the 14th week of 2020.
+description: What I’ve been up to the 14th week of 2020.
 Gardening, early starts, and bear hunts.
 date: 2020-04-04
 ---
 * Saturday’s run was a little faster than normal.
 6:43, 6:43, 6:47 for 3 miles.
 I was in the woods north of Hickman when the warning sirens began to wail for their routine test.
 A bit eerie.